 When sampled boxes arrive, lab personnel remove their contents and place them in their corresponding bins in the designated shipping/receiving area for the sample handling lab.
-Memory cards and log sheets are removed and stacked into piles, while bins are placed onto a cart and transported to the sample handling laboratory.
+Flash cards and log sheets are removed and stacked into piles, while bins are placed onto a cart and transported to the sample handling laboratory.
 Step-by-step directions for opening blue boxes can be found in TI 251D.

-Memory cards and log sheets are given to lab assistants, who first download and review the data from the memory card.
-Then, lab assistants enter the log sheet data into the system, which allows the filters to begin the process.
+Memory cards and log sheets are given to lab assistants, whoreview the electronic flow data.
+Then, lab assistants enter the log sheet data into the system.
 More details on this process can be found in TI 251E.